The Secret to Interviewing Sales Reps: Sales Role Play Interviews

 When I interviewed here at Allego, I participated in a sales role play challenge (we call them Scenario Challenges).
 We used Allego to assess how coachable I am and to review my current sales skill set.

 Firstly, we discussed coaching and why it is so important to have an ‘always learning’ mindset in a sales role.

-Then we set the scene for the role-play.
-We pulled up a Linkedin profile of someone and used this as the start of our narrative.
+Then we set the scene for the sales role play.
+We pulled up a LinkedIn profile of someone and used this as the start of our narrative.
 The story so far was Joe managed a team of 15, desk-based sales reps.
 He’d been in his role for six months.
-He’d been onto our website that morning and downloaded content, my job was to ring him, qualify the lead, and convert him to a prospect by booking a discovery call.
+He’d visited our website that morning and downloaded content.
+My job was to call Joe, qualify the lead, and convert him to a prospect by booking a discovery call.